Looming Deadline for Student Visa Holders

 - achieve relevant English test score

-Above are just some of the visa options which may allow a student visa holder to remain in Australia beyond expiry of their current visa.
+The above are just some of the visa options which may allow a student visa holder to remain in Australia beyond the expiry of their current visa.

-With March 15th being less than a month away, this is the time to get all your ducks in a row.
+With March 15th fast approaching, time is of the essence.
 If you are on a student visa, it is worthwhile starting to consider your visa options and also seeking advice to map out an immigration strategy based on your individual circumstances.
 If you are employing student visa holder it is important that as an employer, you know and understand the implications, determine which visa options may be available and whether company sponsorship is something that can be offered to your employee.